 I’ve quite a few open source repositories on GitHub (over 60!) and several more that I contribute to, but I have a few that I consider is representative of the work I am currently able to do.

-If you are interested in my job history or a list of my skills and where I rate them between ‘Beginner’ and ‘Master’, see my résumé.
+If you are interested in my job history or a list of my skills and where I rate them between ‘Learning’ and ‘Master’, see my résumé.

 I created a small, thread-pooled web server in Python designed around conforming to the HTTP/1.1 standard, building RESTful interfaces, and automatic read/write resource locking.
 I additionally created several addons for hosting files, performing authentication, decoding submitted HTTP forms, request decoding and response encoding with JSON, and page templating.
 On top of this base, I created several web applications which can be selected via the navigation bar at the top of this page.
 In essence, I created a complete web stack and web applications using little more than the standard Python library and a lot of my own code.